Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The NASA OIG's May 2024 report documented three heat shield failure modes: material spalling, bolt erosion beyond thermal barriers, and fragment impact risk to the parachute compartment, with one warning that bolt melt could cause hot gas ingestion and crew loss.
+NASA's Office of Inspector General identified 3 Orion heat shield failure modes in a May 2024 report: material spalling, bolt erosion beyond thermal barriers, and fragment impact risk to the parachute compartment.
+One finding warns that bolt melt could allow hot gas ingestion "exceeding structural limits and resulting in crew loss."

 RAND assessed China's 2030 crewed lunar landing target as credible, while Artemis has pushed its first potential landing to 2028.